mattermost/mattermost-cloudnative-bootstrapper/DEVELOPERS.md

 ## General Guidelines

 - Please ensure your code follows the project's coding conventions and style guidelines.
-- Write clear and concise commit messages that describe your changes.
+- Write clear and concise commit messages that describes your changes.
 - Test your changes thoroughly before submitting a pull request.
 - Make sure to open an issue for discussion before starting work on a large feature or change.